 The National Commission for Justice and Peace was founded by the Catholic Bishops' Conference of Pakistan in 1985.
 The Commission was awarded the 2016 Pax Christi International Peace Award for its long-time work advocating for human rights for all peoples, especially religious minorities.
 Peter Jacob was an instrumental leader of this organization, serving as its Executive Director from 1995-2013.
 Jacob currently is Executive Director of the Centre for Social Justice of Pakistan, an organization founded in 2014 to conduct research, training, and advocacy related to development, human rights, peacebuilding, and conflict resolution.

 For multiple decades Marie Dennis has been a leader in nonviolence and peacemaking at the grassroots, community-based level, but has also been a leader for raising awareness about the impacts of policies from governments in the global north on development and poverty in the global south.
-Dennis was Director of the Maryknoll Office for Global Concerns from 1989-2012, and has served as the Co-President of Pax Christi International since 2007.
+Dennis was Director of the Maryknoll Office for Global Concerns from 1989-2012, and served as the Co-President of Pax Christi International from 2007 to 2019, where she continues currently as a Senior Advisor to the Secretary General.
 She has additionally been involved in several major advocacy initiatives, including the White House Task Force on Global Poverty and Development and the Jubilee USA Network.
 Dennis is also a prolific writer, with several works focusing on the spirituality of peace, justice, and nonviolence, and in 2016 was named Person of the Year by National Catholic Reporter.

 Community of Sant’ Egidio